Loading page...

 6. Tell us about any really unique / different activities Tropic can offer our guests?

-7. What is the future of travel in South America / what is new and exciting for 2024?
+7. Lastly, what is the future of travel in South America and finally what is new and exciting for 2024?

 Summary

-As you can see, it is possible to travel responsibly to South America and take low impact holidays.
-Through conscious planning, slow travel, and being mindful of the impact of your holidays, you can travel better and travel greener to all corners of South America.
-From only using the best guides in Peru, to taking less flights within Argentina, or staying in the best sustainable Eco-lodges in Chile, you can enjoy positive impact travel.
+As you can see, it is certainly possible to travel responsibly to South America and take low impact holidays.
+Through conscious planning, e.g slow travel, and being mindful of the impact of your holidays, you can travel better and travel greener to all corners of South America.
+From only using the best guides in Peru, to taking less flights within Argentina, or specifically staying in the best sustainable Eco-lodges in Chile, you can enjoy positive impact travel.
+Contact one of our responsible travel experts to plan your trip.